carniz/ubuntu-yubikey-setup/README.md

 # ubuntu-yubikey-setup

-This is a guide for configuring an Ubuntu 18.04-based distribution (such as elementaryOS 5.0 "Juno") with:
+This is a guide for configuring an Ubuntu 18.04/20.04-based distribution (such as elementaryOS 5.0 "Juno" / elementaryOS 6.0 "Odin") with:
 * Yubikey-backed full disk encryption (using challenge-response mode)
 * System wide Yubikey login (graphical lightdm + non-graphical TTYs)
 * Yubikey challenge-response mode for SUDO